Online/Hybrid Course Approval Process: Detailed Overview

 Feedback on your course proposal from your review team will be available within a few weeks.
 Instructions will be provided to you on how to access the feedback & comments, which will be posted in the the COOL Proposal Reviews area of the Blackboard Online Learning Team (BOLT) site.
 Please read and reply to this feedback.
 Note that you may also be asked to revise your proposal.
 Once you have completed all requirements or revisions, the COOL Chair will inform you on the status of your proposal.

-Ideally, course demonstrations will take place in the second-to-last month of the semester, and conclude prior to finals week.
+Ideally, course demonstrations will take place during the last month of the semester, and conclude prior to finals week.

 |Copyright © 2010 Chabot College.
 25555 Hesperian Blvd.
 Hayward, CA. 94545||